polterguy/polterguy.github.io/documentation/magic/index.md

 ```

 Notice, the above `token` must be the same token generated by Magic as the user registered, and sent
-to the user on email.
+to the user on his or her email.

 #### POST magic/system/auth/send-reset-password-link